Clarifai/clarifai-python/README.md

 Setup
 ---------------------
-The client uses your "CLARIFAI_API_KEY" to get an access token.
-Since this expires every so often, the client is setup to renew the token for you automatically using your credentials so you don't have to worry about it.
+The client uses your "CLARIFAI_API_KEY" to get an API key.

-You can get the `api_key` from https://developer.clarifai.com and config them for client's use by
+You can get the `api_key` from https://developer.clarifai.com and config it for client's use by

 ```bash
 $ clarifai config